HPDCS/ULMT-OpenMP-GCC/README.md

 # ULMT-based implementation of the GNU OpenMP runtime

 This project provides an implementation of OpenMP for the C, C++, and Fortran compilers in the GNU Compiler Collection that relies on the newest *User-Level-Micro-Thread* (ULMT) technology, which allows for effective management of tasks and their priorities.
-In more detail, this solution extends the GNU OpenMP (GOMP) runtime with newer facilities that are aimed to support ULMT-based execution of tasks still in accord with the tasking-model presented in the <a href="https://www.openmp.org/wp-content/uploads/openmp-4.5.pdf">OpenMP specification 4.5</a>.
+More in detail, this solution extends the GNU OpenMP (GOMP) runtime with newer facilities that are aimed to support ULMT-based execution of tasks still in accord with the specification of the OpenMP tasking-model presented in the <a href="https://www.openmp.org/wp-content/uploads/openmp-4.5.pdf">OpenMP specification 4.5</a>.

 ULMT differs from the classical *user-level-thread* (ULT) technology in that it allows to switch execution of tasks at arbitrary points in time.
-This is possible by making tasks capable of sliding out from the *control-flow-graph* (CFG) provided for the application at compile time, whereas the asychronous variation of the thread program flow is obtained through dedicated hardware support, *e.g.* the <a href="https://github.com/HPDCS/IBS-Support-ULMT">IBS-interrupt support</a>), which is a kernel module for Linux OS that provides the capability to perform *control-flow-variation* (CFV) of threads managed by the operating system upon the occurrence of *instruction-based-sampling* interrupts.
+This is possible by making tasks capable of sliding out from the *control-flow-graph* (CFG) provided for the application at compile time, whereas the asychronous variation of the thread program flow is obtained through dedicated hardware support, *e.g.* the <a href="https://github.com/HPDCS/IBS-Support-ULMT">IBS-interrupt support</a>).
+The latter is a kernel module for Linux OS that provides to programs the capability to perform *control-flow-variation* (CFV) of threads managed by the operating system upon the occurrence of *instruction-based-sampling* (IBS) interrupts.

 The revised design of the GOMP runtime, along with the support provided by dedicated hardware, allows to achieve 1) proompt switch to any higher priority task that is scheduled while a thread is processing a lower priority one and, 2) the avoidaince of thread blocking phases caused by dependencies across tasks (*currently occurs in `taskwait`, entering in `critical` sections and attempting acquisition of `omp_lock` with the native GOMP runtime*) that have been bound to different threads.
+Both of the above points were not feasible in the original version of GNU OpenMP.
 This version of the runtime, instead, avoids thread blocking phases by giving control to the task scheduling function that looks for pending tasks always respecting the *task-scheduling-constraints* (TSC) imposed by the OpenMP specification for `tied` and `untied` tasks.
-Under the conditions for which TSCs do not prevent the scheduler from pick pending tasks, the execution model implements a *work-conserving* policy [1,2] that the ULMT version of GOMP runtime is capable to exploit (this does not happen with the original runtime).
+Under the conditions for which TSCs do not prevent the scheduler from pick pending tasks, the execution model implements a *work-conserving* policy that the ULMT version of GOMP runtime is capable to exploit (this does not happen with the original one).

 ## Compilation and installation